-She was until recently (retired June 2018) a director of Relationships Australia (NSW) and the Chair of its social enterprise RASE Pty Ltd, where she remains a director.
-She is also a member of the Council of the University of Technology Sydney.
+She has served as a director of and advisor to a number of biotechnology companies Government bodies, and was until recently (retired June 2018) a director of Relationships Australia (NSW) and the Chair of its IT social enterprise RASE Pty Ltd, where she remains a director.
+She was a member of the Council of the University of Technology Sydney from 2014 to 2019 and continues to work with the University as a member of the Council's Commercial Activities Advisory Committee.